iamyuanchung/VQ-APC/README.md

 ## Vector-Quantized Autoregressive Predictive Coding
+For an improved version of VQ-APC, please refer to this [repository](https://github.com/Alexander-H-Liu/NPC).

 This repository contains the official implementation of [Vector-Quantized Autoregressive Predictive Coding (VQ-APC)](https://arxiv.org/abs/2005.08392).

 VQ-APC is an extension of [APC](https://arxiv.org/abs/1904.03240), which defines a self-supervised task for learning high-level speech representation from unannotated speech.
 For dependencies and data preprocessing, please refer to the [implementation of APC](https://github.com/iamyuanchung/Autoregressive-Predictive-Coding).
 After the data are ready, here's an example command to train your own VQ-APC model: